 Boardwalk Hall was the only time a venue hosted consecutive Wrestlemania events.
-Despite the high buyrate, the show was voted Worst Major Wrestling Show of 1989 by Wrestling Observer Newsletter.
+Despite the high buyrate, Wrestling Observer Newsletter readers were not impressed; they voted it the worst Major Wrestling Show of 1989.

 Match ratings are provided by Wrestling Observer Newsletter's Dave Meltzer as recorded in the Internet Wrestling Database.
 Ratings are out of a possible five stars.

 - The Twin Towers (Akeem and The Big Bossman) defeated The Rockers (Shawn Michaels and Marty Jannetty).
 (1.75)

 - Brutus Beefcake and Ted DiBiase fought to a double countout.
 (1.75)